 Cain had a heart poisoned by sin, so his sacrifice could not rise to heaven.
 Cain had long held a grudge against Abel.
 Cain’s heart was already poisoned with envy and malice when they began to offer the sacrifice.
 That’s why the Lord says to him: “Cain, behold, sin is preparing to kill you.
 Please make up your mind against it.
 Restrain your sin before it is too late.”

 Cain kills his brother out of envy, even though God warns him.
-That sin is lurking but that he can keep it at bay.
+That sin is lurking, but he can keep it at bay.
 The murderer is not to be rewarded with the same coin.
 The mark God gives him is to protect him from possible revenge.
-Cain could not make up his mind against sin; instead of overcoming sin.
+Cain could not make up his mind against sin; instead of overcoming evil.
 Sin overcame him and made itself master over him and his will.
 So it is with sin today.

 At first, it creeps slowly and stealthily into the human heart.
-“It knocks at the door,” as the Lord says, and if you let it in, you poison your, spirit one by one until it makes it a fountain of poison to yourself and others.
-The sinner also has a burning heart; only his heart is not burning for the Lord, but the devil.
+“It knocks at the door,” as the Lord says, and if you let it in, you poison your spirit one by one until it becomes a fountain of poison to yourself and others.
+The sinner also has a burning heart; only his heart is not burning for the Lord, but for the devil.